competitor analysis

 4.3.
 Advertising

-To get an idea of your competitors’ ad strategy, SimilarWeb is a great (and free) starting point.
-Enter the URL of a competitor’s website and navigate to the Search section – it will show you if your competitors have any search ads running, and, if they do, what their target keywords are.
+To get an idea of your competitors’ ad strategy, SimilarWeb is a great (and free) starting point for getting an idea of your competitors' ad strategy Search section – it will show you if your competitors have any search ads running, and, if they do, what their target keywords are.

 The Display section below will show you whether a competitor is running any display ads, and, if they are, which platforms bring them the most traffic.